adamtow/shortcut-app-framework/documentation.md

 <span id="local-vars"></span>
 ## Pseudo-Local Variables
 Local variables are variables that are used solely within a specific [pseudo-function](#functions).
 For instance, in the `Program.step2` function, we create a vCard menu.
-We don’t use this menu variable anywhere else, so it makes sense to to distinguish it from variables in other functions.
+We don’t use this menu variable anywhere else, so it makes sense to distinguish it from variables in other functions.

 ![Pseudo-Local Variables in App Framework](https://atow.files.wordpress.com/2019/01/Pseudo-Local-Variables-in-App-Framework.png?w=1280)